adambard/learnxinyminutes-docs/tcl.html.markdown

 # Tcl is not Sh or C!
 This needs to be said because standard shell quoting
 # habits almost work in Tcl and it is common for people to pick up Tcl and try
 # to get by with syntax they know from another language.
 It works at first,
-# but soon leads to frustration with more complex scripts.
+# but soon leads to frustration when scripts become more complex.

-# Braces are just a quoting mechanism, not a code block constructor or syntax
+# Braces are a quoting mechanism, not syntax for the construction of code
-# for list construction.
+# blocks or lists.
 Tcl doesn't have either of those things.
-Braces are
+Braces are used to
-# used though, to escape special characters in procedure bodies and in strings
+# escape special characters, which makes them well-suited for quoting procedure
-# that are formatted as lists.
+# bodies and strings that should be interpreted as lists.

 ###############################################################################
 ## 2. Syntax
 ###############################################################################

+# A script is made up of commands delimited by newlines or semiclons.
+Each
-# Every line is a command.
-The first word is the name of the command, and
+# command is a call to a routine.
+The first word is the name of a routine to
-# subsequent words are arguments to the command.
-Words are delimited by
+# call, and subsequent words are arguments to the routine.
+Words are delimited
-# whitespace.
-Since every word is a string, in the simple case no special
+# by whitespace.
+Since each argument is a word in the command it is already a
-# markup such as quotes, braces, or backslash, is necessary.
-Even when quotes
-# are used, they are not a string constructor, but just another escaping
-# character.
+# string, and may be unquoted:

-set greeting1 Sal
+set part1 Sal
-set greeting2 ut
-set greeting3 ations

-# Semicolon also delimits commands:
-set greeting1 Sal; set greeting2 ut; set greeting3 ations
+set part2 ut; set part3 ations

-# Dollar sign introduces variable substitution:
+# a dollar sign introduces variable substitution:
-set greeting $greeting1$greeting2$greeting3
+set greeting $part1$part2$part3

-# Bracket introduces command substitution.
-The result of the command is
-# substituted in place of the bracketed script.
-When the "set" command is
-# given only the name of a variable, it returns the value of that variable:
+# When "set" is given only the name of a variable, it returns the
-set greeting $greeting1$greeting2[set greeting3]

-# Command substitution should really be called script substitution, because an
-# entire script, not just a command, can be placed between the brackets.
-The
-# "incr" command increments the value of a variable and returns its value:
+# value of that variable:
+set part3 ;# Returns the value of the variable.

+# Left and right brackets embed a script to be evaluated for a result to
+# substitute into the word:
+set greeting $part1$part2[set part3]

+# An embedded script may be composed of multiple commands, the last of which provides
+# the result for the substtution:
 set greeting $greeting[
     incr i
     incr i
     incr i
 ]
-# i is now 3

-# Used in the next example.
+puts $greeting ;# The output is "Salutations3"

+# Every word in a command is a string, including the name of the routine, so
+# substitutions can be used on it as well.
+Given this variable
+# assignment,
 set action pu

-# Every word in a command is a string, including the name of the command, so
-# substitutions can be used on it as well.
-The following three commands all
+# , the following three commands are equivalent:
-# print their argument to stdout:

 puts $greeting
 ${action}ts $greeting
 [set action]ts $greeting

-# backslash suppresses the special meaning of characters
+# backslash suppresses the special meaning of characters:
 set amount \$16.42

-# backslash adds special meaning to certain characters
+# backslash adds special meaning to certain characters:
 puts lots\nof\n\n\n\n\n\nnewlines

 # A word enclosed in braces is not subject to any special interpretation or
 # substitutions, except that a backslash before a brace is not counted when
-# looking for the closing brace
+# looking for the closing brace:
 set somevar {
     This is a literal $ sign, and this \} escaped brace remains uninterpreted